-Weight Watchers is launching a new plan in 2021 called the WW PersonalPoints plan.
+Weight Watchers is launching a new plan in November of 2021 called the WW PersonalPoints plan.
 What is this new plan like?
-Read on for information about the new Weight Watchers plan for 2021 and 2022.
+Read on for information about the new Weight Watchers plan for 2022.

 - WW Personal Points Launches in the United States, Canada and UK on November 8, 2021